Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Mental health services

-Many people will experience a mental health illness at some point in their lives, and even if you do not suffer yourself, you may be affected by the mental health issues of a loved one.
+Many people will experience a mental health illness at some point in their lives, and even if you do not suffer personally, you may be affected by the mental health issues of a loved one.

 Primary and secondary education

-Post-secondary and adult education
+Adult and post-secondary education

 - finish their high school diploma